Biography

 Löhner worked with Riccardo Muti at the Tokyo Spring Festival in 2019/21, making his Japanese debut and conducting Verdi’s Rigoletto and Macbeth.

 As Artistic Director & CEO of the International Salon Project from 2017-2023, Johannes Löhner interacted with leading performers, institutions, and sponsors to create unique live events.
 Löhner’s experience as a pianist and composer continues to help him bridge the gap between entrepeneurship and rigorous artistic standards.
-2024 will bring the release of his groundbreaking Live-Solo-CD/DVD interpretation of Schubert’s Winterreise.

 After graduating from the Hochschule für Musik Nürnberg in 2016 with distinction, Johannes Löhner joined the faculty as Adjunct Professor of Conducting.
 In cooperations with the Staatstheater Nürnberg, he has since prepared operas by Puccini, Beethoven, Mozart, Sullivan, Kampe, Glanert and Orff.

 Born in Washington DC, Johannes Löhner taught himself to play the piano as a child.
 He benefited from a unique musical upbringing, and came in contact with artists like Lorin Maazel and Menahem Pressler at an early age.
 In high school, he began conducting and won scholarships from the American Guild of Organists and National Symphony Orchestra.
 Löhner completed his Bachelor’s in Los Angeles, where he graduated magna cum laude with a dual-degree in Music Performance from Chapman University’s Hall-Musco Conservatory of Music, receiving awards from the school for Instrumental Conducting and Piano Performance.
 He enjoyed an individualized education, working with six different teachers on a weekly basis and conducting the Chapman Chamber Orchestra, Opera, and New Music Ensemble regularly.
-Löhner studied under Daniel Alfred Wachs, student of Otto- Werner Mueller, and took weekly lessons in solo piano from Grace Fong, protegé of Sergei Babayan.
+Löhner studied under Daniel Alfred Wachs, student of Otto-Werner Mueller, and took weekly lessons in solo piano from Grace Fong, protegé of Sergei Babayan.
 Dr. Louise Thomas supervised his dual-degree in Keyboard Collaborative Arts, and David Alt, student of the late French baritone Gérard Souzay, oversaw Löhners training as a lyric tenor.
 From 2014-2016, Löhner completed a Master’s degree in Orchestral Conducting with Guido Johannes Rumstadt at the Hochschule für Musik in Nuremberg, Germany.
 During this time, he conducted renowned ensembles such as the Hamburger Symphoniker, Nuremberg Symphony, Bad Reichenhall Philharmonic, Albrecht Dürer Symphoniker, and Munich Radio Symphony Academy Orchestra.
 He worked as Assistant Conductor and Repetiteur at the Carl Orff Festival in 2015, and as Cover Conductor of the Hans Sachs Choir from 2014-2017.
 Throughout his early career, Johannes Löhner appeared in Masterclasses around the world, working with pedagogues like Mark Gibson, Ulrich Windfuhr, Frank Strobel, Simone Young, and Riccardo Muti.